pyca/cryptography/docs/fernet.rst

 to derive the same key from the password in the future.

 The iteration count used should be adjusted to be as high as your server can tolerate.
-A good default is at least 100k iterations which is what Django `recommends`_.
+A good default is at least 100,000 iterations which is what Django `recommends`_ in 2014.

 Implementation
 --------------